Skip To Main Content

 MATH 400 • Integral Calculus

-Calculus 2 is an introductory college-level course in integral calculus.
-Students will develop understanding and skills associated with techniques of integration, applications of integration, and differential equations and slope fields.
+Integral Calculus is an introductory college-level course in integral calculus.
+Students will develop understanding and skills associated with techniques of integration, applications of integration and differential equations and slope fields.
+In this course, students will be approaching concepts and topics graphically, numerically and analytically.
+They will present their solutions verbally and in writing.
+Technology will enhance the curriculum and will be used on a regular basis to reinforce skills and concepts.

 Read More about MATH 400 • Integral Calculus